microsoft/botbuilder-python/samples/Rich-Cards-Bot/README.md

 ### Connect to bot using Bot Framework Emulator **V4**
 - Launch Bot Framework Emulator
-- File -> Open bot and navigate to samples\Rich-Cards-Bot folder
-- Select Rich-Cards-Bot.bot file

-### Connect to bot using Bot Framework Emulator **V3**
-- Launch Bot Framework Emulator
-- Paste this URL in the emulator window - http://localhost:9000/api/messages
+- Paste this URL in the emulator window - http://localhost:3978/api/messages

 # Adding media to messages
 A message exchange between user and bot can contain media attachments, such as cards, images, video, audio, and files.